Getting to and from the airport

 At the airport

-Most airports now see lots of bike boxes and usually it only takes an extra few minutes to check in the bike box.
+Most airports now see lots of bike boxes and usually it only takes an extra few minutes to check in you bike box.
 Sometimes it’s possible to do this at the normal check in desk but often you’ll be directed to the Outsize Baggage check in desk to leave your bike box.
-When you reach your destination then your bike boxes will either appear on the conveyor belt or will be wheeled by the side of the conveyor.
-On Dave and Kirsty’s first trip abroad with their bikes they were waited for 20 minutes at the conveyor belt before looking around and discovering that someone had wheeled them into the hall behind them!
+When you reach your destination then your bike box will either appear on the conveyor belt or will be wheeled by the side of the conveyor.